 Can I have these funds be applied to a previous quarter’s debts?

 No, but there may be CARES relief funds available for outstanding debt.
-Please complete the CARES Funding form to apply for funding for previous quarters (Spring 2020 through Summer 2023).
+Please complete the CARES Funding form to apply for funding for previous quarters (Spring 2020 through Fall 2023).